OlivierSohn/hamazed/imj-animation-base/README.md

 # What is it?

-An animation library that allows to compose two animations.
+An framework to create event-based, physics-based, composed, generative animations.

 # Build